 “With the Spanish heritage of the AC Hotels by Marriott brand, our design-driven hotel brings new inspiration to the city,” said Michael Liffmann, general manager of AC Hotels Cape Town Waterfront.
 “We provide all the essentials, but nothing unnecessary, creating a seamless, tranquil and frictionless experience for our guests, whether they’re travelling for business or leisure.”

 FIRST AC HOTEL BY MARRIOTT IN THE MIDDLE EASTERN AND AFRICA REGION

-The hotel, situated on the quiet Dockrail Road next to the harbour, opened its doors on 1 December 2018, marking the brand’s debut in Africa.
+The hotel, situated on the quiet Dockrail Road next to the working harbour, opened its doors on 1 December 2018, marking the brand’s debut in Africa.
 There are 188 rooms (from small to large suites), which can accommodate up to 400 people.
 AC Hotels by Marriott was born out of the entrepreneurial spirit of renowned hotelier Antonio Catalan.
 AC Hotels and Marriott formed a joint venture in 2011.

 FREE SHUTTLE AND CLOSE TO FACILITIES